buildspace/buildspace-projects/Solana_NFTs/en/Section_3/Lesson_1_Call_Candy_Machine_From_App.md

 At the end of the day, our candy machine is just a Solana program that lives on Metaplex!
 This means we can interact with it exactly like we would with any program that lives on Solana.

-Once we create our `Program` object, we fetch it's metadata based on our candy machine id.
+Once we create our `Program` object, we fetch its metadata based on our candy machine id.

 This line calls the fetch method on our candy machine program and returns `itemsAvailable` , `itemsRedeemed` , `itemsRemaining` , and `goLiveDate`.